-- (1) State Level: The State provides initial and ongoing EO training to LWDA EO Coordinators emphasizing the role of the LWDA EO Coordinators under WIOA: - a) fundamentals of laws and regulations on which Section 188 of the WIOA is based; - b) recognizing and analyzing potential EO problems; - c) determining under which procedure a complaint should be handled; - d) recognizing and determining particular patterns or practices that can adversely impact a protected class or classes of individuals; and - e) techniques of monitoring EO (including the use of static and dynamic formulas to test for adverse impact). - (2) The State also provides: - a) training in the use of managerial and organizational practices to support EO objectives; - b) recommendations for correcting practices that could lead to discrimination and/or complaints of discrimination; - c) assistance in developing solutions to EO problems faced by minority groups, women, and individuals with disabilities; and - d) training to help LWDA EO Coordinators identify potential problems that may be inherent in apparently neutral agency actions. - (3) LWDA EO Coordinators are informed of any EO training at state, regional, and national levels with an emphasis on that which targets LWDA EO Coordinators. - (4) The LWDA EO Coordinators have the support of their respective WIOA administrative entity staff as needed.
+- (1) State Level: The State provides initial and ongoing EO training to LWDA EO Coordinators emphasizing the role of the LWDA EO Coordinators under WIOA: - a) fundamentals of laws and regulations on which Section 188 of the WIOA is based; - b) recognizing and analyzing potential EO problems; - c) determining under which procedure a complaint should be handled; - d) recognizing and determining particular patterns or practices that can adversely impact a protected class or classes of individuals; and - e) techniques of monitoring EO. - (2) The State also provides: - a) training in the use of managerial and organizational practices to support EO objectives; - b) recommendations for correcting practices that could lead to discrimination and/or complaints of discrimination; - c) assistance in developing solutions to EO problems; and - d) training to help LWDA EO Coordinators identify other potential issues in accordance with the WIOA regulations. - (3) LWDA EO Coordinators are informed of any EO training at state, regional, and national levels with an emphasis on that which targets LWDA EO Coordinators. - (4) The LWDA EO Coordinators have the support of their respective WIOA administrative entity staff as needed.
 Resources for training are set aside and made available whenever appropriate and necessary training is offered.